nmantani/PS-MOTW/README.md

 - [Remove-MOTW.ps1](https://github.com/nmantani/PS-MOTW#remove-motwps1)

 ## Set-MOTW.ps1
 Set-MOTW.ps1 sets MOTW for speficied files.
 If a directory is specified, all files under the directory are processed recursively.
 The * wildcard can be used to specify multiple files.
-Only -Verbose parameter of CommonParameters is supported.
+Only the `-Verbose` parameter is supported in CommonParameters.

 ### Usage
 ```powershell